Slow-Cooked Lamb Shanks

 1 large onion, peeled and quartered

 Vegetables for the casserole: I add as many vegetables as I can fit in with the lamb shanks in the casserole – like carrots, butternut squash and sweet potato.
-Once peeled, and the butternut deseeded, I cut the carrots and sweet potatoes in two and the butternut in large chunks.
+Once all the vegetables are peeled, and the butternut squash halved and deseeded, I cut each carrot into 4 pieces, and the sweet potato and butternut squash into large chunks.

 5 sprigs of fresh thyme